I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nc-ks-pfnkspin.md

 ## -description
-An AVStream minidriver's <i>AVStrMiniPinConnect</i> routine is called when the relevant <a href="stream.kspin">KSPIN</a> is serving as a sink pin and is connected to an AVStream source pin.
+An AVStream minidriver's callback routine is called when:

 ## -prototype

 ````
-PFNKSPIN AVStrMiniPinConnect;
+PFNKSPIN MyAVStrMiniPin;

-NTSTATUS AVStrMiniPinConnect(
+NTSTATUS MyAVStrMiniPin(
   _In_ PKSPIN Pin
 )
 { ... }